saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 ### Collection

-When navigation represents a collection, the primary keys of all items will be displayed.
+In case of the collection navigation we support displaying only primary keys.
 For example: `[1, 15, 99]`.

 ## Display navigations configuration